Yugoslav corn scandal: Aftermath

-The decision on Athanasopoulos, according to judicial sources, gave "the green light" to initiate trials against other former PASOK government members, including Prime Minister Andreas Papandreou, for their involvement in the "mega-scandal" Koskotas scandal and widespread surveillance of political opponents.
-Athanasopoulos served nine months, at the Korydallos Prison.
+The decision on Athanasopoulos, according to judicial sources, gave "the green light" to initiate trials against other former PASOK government members, including Prime Minister Andreas Papandreou, for their involvement in the Koskotas scandal and widespread surveillance of political opponents.
+Athanasopoulos served nine months in the Korydallos Prison.
 He was the only politician imprisoned for PASOK's scandals of the late 1980s.
 A few months later, Menios Koutsogiorgas spent three months in jail pending the Koskotas trial but died on the witness stand, and all prison verdicts were redeemable through monetary compensation.
 Athanasopoulos was re-elected to Parliament following his release, representing Athens B constituency in the 1993 Greek parliamentary election.
 On 17 January 1994, the newly installed PASOK government granted a pardon to Athanasopoulos.

-Levels of corruption in Greek politics remained consistently high under administrations in the 1986-1997 period, regardless of their political orientation, according to a 2003 study, which saw this as symptomatic of the institutionalization of corruption in the country and leading to widespread distrust of political parties and the political class in general.
-Press stories relating to corruption reached a peak under the conservative New Democracy government that followed PASOK in 1990–1993, featuring its own "mega-scandal", involving the AGET Heracles cement company, but also many scandals from PASOK era were unfolded in early 1990s.
+According to a 2003 study, levels of corruption in Greek politics remained consistently high under administrations in the 1986-1997 period, regardless of their political orientation.
+The study argues that this was symptomatic of the institutionalization of corruption in the country and leading to widespread distrust of political parties and the political class in general.
+Press stories relating to corruption reached a peak under the conservative New Democracy government that followed PASOK in 1990–1993.
+Notable scandals included its own scandal, involving the AGET Heracles cement company, but also scandals from PASOK era were uncovered in early 1990s.

 The legal case in the European Court of Justice regarding the scandal became a reference point concerning how the member states settle violations of European law.
-Specifically, the court decided that sanctions must be "effective, proportionate and dissuasive," with the European Community determining the minimum and maximum range of the crime penalties, while the member state must transpose the directive from the European Courts by deciding the specific maximum penalty for the crime in their respective jurisdictions.
+The court held that sanctions must be "effective, proportionate, and dissuasive".
+While the European Community establishes the minimum and maximum penalty framework for criminal offenses, each member state is responsible for transposing the directive and determining the specific maximum penalty applicable within its own jurisdiction.